rakib2067/Grip-Technical/README.md

 - From root directory, run `tsc` or if not globally installed, `npm run build` to compile typescript code
 - run `node dist/src/task2.js`
 - run `node dist/src/tasks3-6.js`

+## Shortcomings/Limitations

+### Task 4

+- Nested for loops means time complexity of O(n^2), which can lead to slow performance for large inputs